-For the Northern Hemisphere, any remaining weather effects and land spillovers are corrected with the Polar Stereographic Valid Ice Masks Derived from National Ice

-Center Monthly Sea Ice Climatologies, available from NSIDC (https://nsidc.org/data/nsidc-0622).
-The climatology used for these masks is the National Ice Center Arctic Sea Ice Charts and Climatologies in Gridded Format.
+For the Northern Hemisphere, any remaining weather effects and land spillover are corrected with valid ice masks from the Polar Stereographic Valid Ice Masks Derived from National Ice Center Monthly Sea Ice Climatologies data product available from NSIDC (Meier et al., 2015).
+The climatology used for these masks is the U.S. National Ice Center Arctic and Antarctic Sea Ice Concentration and Climatologies in Gridded Format (U.S. National Ice Center, 2020).
 It includes 12 masks showing the maximum sea ice extent, one for each month of the year, over the period 1972 to 2007.
-In addition, a day-of-year climatology ice mask is applied to the SMMR era only that is derived from the Goddard Bootstrap algorithm NSIDC-0079 data.
+An additional mask is applied only to the SMMR era data due to the poor quality of the older data.
+The mask is a day-of-year climatology ice mask that is derived from the Goddard Bootstrap sea ice concentrations data set (Comiso, 2023).

-Southern Hemisphere
+• Southern Hemisphere

 In the Southern Hemisphere, masks based on the monthly sea surface temperature (SST) climatology of Levitus and Boyer (1994) are used to remove remaining false ice.
 A temperature threshold of 275 K was used to determine the mask boundary for each month.
 Any sea ice concentrations above 0% calculated by the algorithms in regions where the masks do not allow sea ice are set to zero in the final concentration estimates.
-In addition, a day-of-year climatology ice mask is applied to the SMMR era only that is derived from the Goddard Bootstrap algorithm NSIDC-0079 data.
+An additional mask is applied only to the SMMR era data due to the poor quality of the older data.
+The mask is a day-of-year climatology ice mask derived from the Goddard Bootstrap sea ice concentration data set (Comiso, 2023).